microsoft/debug-adapter-protocol/specification.md

    * 'interface': Indicates that the object is an interface.
    * 'mostDerivedClass': Indicates that the object is the most derived class.
    * 'virtual': Indicates that the object is virtual, that means it is a
-   * synthetic object introducedby the
+   * synthetic object introduced by the
    * adapter for rendering purposes, e.g. an index range for large arrays.
    * 'dataBreakpoint': Deprecated: Indicates that a data breakpoint is
    * registered for the object.
 The 'hasDataBreakpoint' attribute should